 - Adrenalin also decreases the pain response, so if the injury was sustained in a fight or during a risky accident where adrenalin would be released, they might genuinely not feel even the pain that would be there.

-- Godot, under his mask in the 3rd Ace Attorney.
+- Godot, under his mask in Trials and Tribulations.

-- Also in Ace Attorney, fourth case of the first game, von Karma's secret bullet wound was so secret he never got the bullet taken out.
+- In the first game, von Karma's secret bullet wound was so secret he never got the bullet taken out.
 While he was recuperating, he just didn't attend any trials.
 Which eventually led to his downfall

 - And who could forget Quercus Alba who concealed a stab wound until he needed it for his alibi.

 - Fire Emblem has a couple of these in more recent installments:

 - Seth receives one of these at the very beginning of the game, though it doesn't affect his battle performance in-gameplay.
 He recovers well enough, though Eirika remains quite worried.
 Their Support Conversations talk about this injury as well.